gpwclark/kernel_dev/README.md

 # The Eudylpta Challenge
-> I'm working on the linux kernel's secret-ish eudlypta challenge and while you can't post any actual code I figured it would behoove me to post different things I found helpful for setup, configuration, reference, etc.
+> I'm working on the linux kernel's secret-ish [eudlypta challenge](http://eudyptula-challenge.org/) and while you can't post any actual code, I figured it would behoove me to post different things I found helpful for setup, configuration, reference, etc.

 ## Configure your computer (I'm on fedora)